openshift/openshift-origin-design/web-console/knikubevirt/import-vm/import-vm.md

 ![vCenter provider](img/Step-1-basic-import-2.png)

 ## Connecting to new instance
-The user can also connect to a new vCenter instance by clicking `Connect to new instance` from within the dropdown.
+The user can also connect to a new vCenter instance by selecting `Connect to new instance` from within the dropdown.

 ![connecting to new instance](img/Step-1-basic-import-5.png)